possen/fothello/README.md

 Capabilities
 ------------
 * It handles persisting games and related information.
 * It supports boards of larger than 8x8.
-* It handles the naming conflicts and preferred piece colors for a player
+* Model handles the naming conflicts and preferred piece colors for a player
 * It lets you store a game for later play.
 * It has a callback mechanism to get tracks of what pieces will be flipped by a move.
 * It is designed to support more than two players at once (thus the multiple colors other than black and white).
 * It reports correct or bad moves.
 * Allows different strategies for each player.
+* legal move display

 Limitations
 -----------